-The purpose of this book is to make regional anatomy easy to be memorized by the students who dissect cadavers.
+The purpose of this book is to make it easy for the students who dissect cadavers to memorize anatomy.
 To serve this purpose, this book concentrates on accessible and easy-to-read stories rather than focusing on exhaustive details.
 Fittingly, this book is entitled ¡°Memory Booster of Regional Anatomy.¡± This book is neither complete nor thorough to be exact.
-Some notes to keep in mind regarding this book are below.
+Some notes to keep in mind regarding this book are as follows.

 First, osteology is not incorporated into the book; bone structures are not delineated.
-We, the authors have just included a list of essential bone structures in the prologue.
-In South Korea, medical school students learn osteology by themselves prior to taking anatomy classes.
+We, the authors, have just included a list of essential bone structures in the prologue.
+In South Korea, medical school students learn osteology by themselves prior to taking anatomy class.

 Second, we also have not provided organized tables on muscles (origin, insertion, action, and innervation), because these tables would only serve the purpose of a dictionary.
 We recommend readers to refer to other sources for the details.

 Third, we have minimized the explanation on anatomical terms.
 For example, the nostril, the entrance of nasal cavity, is not mentioned in this book.
-Even without the word, nostril, nasal cavity can be explained with little to no limitations.
+Even without the term ¡°nostril,¡± nasal cavity can be explained with little to no limitations.
 For similar reasons, in the sections on upper and lower limbs, explanations on cutaneous nerves are omitted.
-Cutaneous nerves generally have puzzling names and complicated origins to study individually.
+Cutaneous nerves generally have puzzling names and complicated origins to study one by one.